jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 ## Another toy problem

-Much like the Deutsch-Jozsa problem, the Bernstein-Vazirani problem is toy problem where you are given a black box function that you want to learn about with as few iterations as possible.
+Much like the Deutsch-Jozsa problem, the Bernstein-Vazirani problem is a toy problem in which you are given a black box function that you want to learn about with as few iterations as possible.
 Just like before, the black box function takes in $n$ bits of input and outputs a single bit: